Mesa, AZ Demographics

 A map of Mesa's Population by Race

-Of the 467 places in Arizona, Mesa is the 3rd most populous.
+Mesa is ranked the 3rd most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mesa was ranked the 3rd most populous place in the 2020 Census.

 Mesa's White Population